jackyzha0/jackyzha0.github.io/content/thoughts/convolutional neural networks.md

 - CNNs
 ---

 Rather than picking from fixed convolutions, we learn the elements of the filters.

-A convolution is a [[thoughts/imaging#Linear Filters|linear filters]] that measures the effect one signal has on another signal.
+A convolution is a [[thoughts/imaging#Linear Filters|linear filter]] that measures the effect one signal has on another signal.

 If $x$ is the $(n,n)$ input signal (image) and $w$ is the $(2m+1, 2m+1)$ filter, then the 2D convolution is given by